MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/troubleshoot/remote-desktop-service-currently-busy.md

 To determine an appropriate response to this issue, use the following steps:

-1. Does the Remote Desktop Services service becomes unresponsive (for example, the remote desktop client appears to “hang” at the Welcome screen).
+- Does the Remote Desktop Services service becomes unresponsive (for example, the remote desktop client appears to “hang” at the Welcome screen).
    - If the service becomes unresponsive, see [RDSH server memory issue](#rdsh-server-memory-issue).
    - If the client appears to be interacting with the service normally, continue to the next step.
-2. If one or more users disconnect their remote desktop sessions, can users connect again?
+- If one or more users disconnect their remote desktop sessions, can users connect again?
    - If the service continues to deny connections no matter how many users disconnect their sessions, see [RD listener issue](#rd-listener-issue).
    - If the service begins accepting connections again after a number of users have disconnected their sessions, [check the connection limit policy](#check-the-connection-limit-policy).

 ## RDSH server memory issue

 A memory leak has been found on some Windows Server 2012 R2 RDSH servers.
-Over time, these servers begin to refuse both remote desktop connections and local console sign-ins with messages such as the following:
+Over time, these servers begin to refuse both remote desktop connections and local console sign-ins with messages like the following:

 > The task you are trying to do can't be completed because Remote Desktop Service is currently busy.
 Please try again in a few minutes.
 Other users should still be able to sign in.